peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The elements described above are in the same order as the order of each bit of each element, that is, either most significant first or least significant first.

-<b>32-bit floating-point number</b>: A 32-bit binary number which is stored similarly to a <i>64-bit floating-point number</i>, except that:
+<b>32-bit floating-point number</b>: A 32-bit binary number hich is stored similarly to a <i>64-bit floating-point number</i>, except that:

  * Precision is 24 bits.